AionNext/BizCod/Programming Guide/Logic.md

 # Class instanciation instruction

+In a computer system, any time a new context is created based on some model, it is said that the model has been instantiated.
+In practice, this instance usually has a data structure in common with other instances, but the values stored in the instances are separate.
+Changing the values in one instance will then not interfere with the values of some other instance.
 Instanciation instruction creates an instance of a class of data.
 Since class is just a template for data creation it does not hold any value; it is not a container.
 To create  a particular instance, BizCod provides `set instance` instruction.
 Here is an example: